microsoft/moaw/workshops/swa-cosmosdb/workshop.md

 * Sign in with your GitHub account and select the repository and the branch of your project.

-As we mentioned at the begining of the workshop, our app will have a backend and a frontend.
+As we mentioned at the beginning of the workshop, our app will have a backend and a frontend.
 In order for Static Web App to know what to deploy and where, we need to tell it where our apps are located in our repository.

 Azure Static Web Apps can handle several well-known frontend frameworks and can "compile" your Angular, React or Hugo application before deploying them.